AvChilds/avchilds/README.md

 ### Software Engineering Projects

+- 🧙‍♂️ **TT Shop Affiliate DB - Backend fullstack project** – [GitHub Repo](https://github.com/avchilds/tt_affiliate_fullstack)
+> This is a backend fullstack project, simulating the tiktok shop affiliate programme, combining the use of mySQL, python and APIs.

 - 🧙‍♂️ **Hogwarts Wizard Game** – [GitHub Repo](https://github.com/avchilds/python_hogwarts)
 > A magical Python game using APIs and randomness to generate your own wizard identity and assign you a friend from the wizarding world.
 Created during my CFG Python course – expect spells, surprises, and plenty of Hogwarts charm!